LexoBrunett/the-misspell-chalenge-LexBrunett/README.md

 # The Misspell Challenge
 <!-- endhide -->

-Learning in public means collaboration, and you don't have to be an expert to collaborate.
-Misspells come to the rescue!
-The perfect ice-breaker for open-source contributions; fixing a misspell is easy and requires almost no GitHub or Git experience.
+Learning in a public setting involves teamwork, and you don't need to possess expert knowledge to participate in collaboration.
+Spelling errors can actually be quite helpful in this context!
+Correcting a misspelled word serves as an excellent way to get started with contributing to open-source projects, as it is a straightforward task that doesn't demand extensive familiarity with GitHub or Git.

 ## 🔷 How to fix a misspell on a 4Geeks Lesson: